bhargav3233/fraud-detection-using-resampling-roc-curve/README.md

 # fraud-detection-using-resampling
---Highlights in this project
+-Highlights in this project
-#model Building
+-model Building
-#model tuning
+-model tuning
-#EDA
+-EDA
-#roc-curve
+-roc-curve
-#naivebayes
+-naivebayes
-#randomforest
+-randomforest

 -	In this I used Random Forest and Naive Bayes to detect the fraud.
 Check the images below..